 The key to achieving flexibility lies in treating business rules distinctly from business processes.

-A lender should be able to define, deploy, execute, monitor, and manage business rules and decision logic without having to rewrite the source code — that is, consider business rules as a resource in itself.
+A lender should be able to define, manage, and deploy business rules and decision logic without having to rewrite the source code — that is, consider business rules as a resource in itself.
 To be able to do this, the very approach to building a BRE should realign with the principles of design thinking.